Scottish Maritime Museum, Irvine & Dumbarton

 Working with the local community, including young offenders, long-term unemployed, and general volunteers, the school gives its volunteers transferable skills that can lead to jobs for its trainees and, through its commercial boat-building and repair arm, another source of income for the Museum.

 The Scottish Maritime Museum re-opens on Friday 7 August 2020 and they're ready to welcome everyone back safely, with some surprises too!
-Visitors can now step inside their much loved puffer Spartan for the first time.
+Visitors can now step inside their much loved puffer Spartan for the first time and immerse themselves in her life in their 'Inside Out' exhibition.

 June 2020 While the Museum doors are closed during the Covid-19 pandemic you can view their collection and the inspiring stories for free online.
 Why not check out their Art Collection, 3D Collections, our Collections Blog, or even take a Virtual Tour.
 Perhaps sit back and enjoy their Oral History clips of storms, stories and explosions.